poshjosh/automate-jamstack/docs/Add-ssl-to-website.md

 We need an SSL certificate to use HTTPS.
 Fortunately AWS provide these for free - for AWS resources at least.

-* You need to create the certificate in the `us-east-1` region.
+* You need to create the certificate in the `us-east-1` region (for this particular setup).

 * Go to AWS certificate manager under the `us-east-1` region.